drakkan/sftpgo/docs/custom-actions.md

 - `status`, integer.
 0 means an error occurred.
 1 means no error

-The HTTP request is executed with a 15-second timeout.
+The HTTP request will use the global configuration for HTTP clients.

 The `actions` struct inside the "data_provider" configuration section allows you to configure actions on user add, update, delete.